 There are two main categories of use for this technology:

 - Single-CCD: consumer-level quality.
-A Bayer filter is applied on top of the sensor to separate RGB colours.
+A Bayer filter (explained further below) is applied on top of the sensor to separate RGB colours.
 The image is then reconstructed through algorithms during treatment of the video signal.

 - Three-CCD (three-chip camera): broadcast quality.
 It uses a dichroic filter5 (as per the image below) to separate a whole image into three images, each being composed of Red, Green and Blue intensities, which are then projected onto their respective sensors.